-The Carnival site is an important part of Wokingham Council’s Town Centre Regeneration proposals.
-Part of the site is a new flagship leisure and library complex which aims to create a fantastic state-of-the-art new facility that will regenerate the local area and public realm for the local community.
-The new multi-million pound complex will replace an ageing existing building built in the 1990’s in need of constant maintenance and repair.
+The Carnival site is an important part of Wokingham Borough Council’s Town Centre Regeneration proposals.
+Part of the site is the new flagship Wokingham leisure centre and library complex – Carnival Hub.
+The brief was to create a fantastic state-of-the-art facility that will regenerate the local area and public realm for the local community.

 The multi-million-pound Carnival Hub community complex forms a significant part of the second and final phase of the Wokingham town centre regeneration vision to meet the evolving needs and preferences of residents and visitors.
 The heart of the site, which replaces an ageing 1990s building that was in need of constant repair, brings together an outstanding new leisure facility, a new library, and multi-use halls anticipated to increase the community’s involvement in cultural activities.